HuntsmanCancerInstitute/10xranger-nf/README.md

     + Full path to directory containing output of Cellranger `mkfastq`.
 10X software will not accept relative paths.
 + `--reference`
     + Either keywords `mosue`, `human`, or full path to 10X formatted reference.
 10X software will not accept relative paths.
-+ `--ncells`
-    + How many cells to expect.
-Int.
-Applied to all samples.
-Only required for standard mode (not ATAC or VDJ).

 ## Options
 + `--out`